Salaries for Economics Graduates

 So how wise has your decision to study economics been?
 There has been a lot of research into this area, with numerous surveys and results.
-The Office of National Statistics conducted research into graduate earnings.
+The Office of National Statistics announced some research into graduate earnings in 2013.
 The graph below shows the average percentage premium that graduates earned over those without a degree but with two or more A-Levels (in simpler terms, if Martha and Cyril both completed 3 A-levels but Cyril went to University whilst Martha worked and then they both applied for the same job, it is the increased amount the Cyril will earn as a result of his degree compared to Martha).

 Source: LFS Survey, ONS, 1994 – 2006.

 This is an uplifting find.
 If you are a female economics graduate, you can expect to earn 68% more then a fellow female student who stopped at A-level.
 Economics also scores well when compared to other subjects: for example, compare the results to the increased earnings of a Social Science graduate.

 So, as a percentage, you can expect to get more but how much can you expect to earn?
 The Complete University Guide has formulated a table which shows average earnings by degree.
 You’ll be pleased to hear economics comes sixth, only being beaten by Medicine, Dentistry, and three Engineering subjects.
 According to the Complete University guide, an economics graduate starting work in 2013 could expect to earn £26,630.
 The average of earnings for all 61 subjects in the survey is £22,057, earning economics graduates £4,573 above the average graduate and £10,770 over the average salary of a non-graduate.
 So, if that difference is constant for five years, those graduates earned around £53,850 more then a non-graduate.